AJG91/build-mlp/README.md

 ## Citation

-If you use this project, please use the citation information provided by GitHub via the **“Cite this repository”** button, or cite it as follows:
+If you use this project, please use the citation information provided by GitHub via the **“Cite this repository”** button or cite it as follows:

 ```bibtex
 @software{build_mlp_2025,